Andy-94/my_app/README.md

 7. create axios response and request
 8. Login page connect admin page
 9. create redux and change Pages to containers
+10. antd Layout
+11. use screenfull on the header
+12. use dayjs
+13.